drivendataorg/cookiecutter-data-science/docs/README.md

     cd docs

 Use [mkdocs](http://www.mkdocs.org/) structure to update the documentation.
-Test locally with:
+Test it locally with:

     mkdocs serve